polarysekt/polarysekt.github.io/_drafts/2017-06-30-Evandroid.md

 the spider-like creature would sneak in and eat the host's main circuitry, replacing it with cells designed to trace back to its origin and self destruct.

+Apoptoids again, are they not?

+No sir.
+There appears to be a new sort of summoner summoning forth the worthless fort from which we came and where we now report is neither here or there now.